Service Dog Laws Ohio: Comprehensive Guide & FAQs [2023]

 Mini service horse

-“Flirty” The Mini Service Horse @flirty.the.mini.service.horseOpens in a new tab.
+“Flirty” The Mini Service Horse @flirty.the.mini.service.horse

-The Fair Housing ActOpens in a new tab. includes definitions and protections that are much broader than the ones found in the ADA, which handles public accommodations.
+The Fair Housing Act includes definitions and protections that are much broader than the ones found in the ADA, which handles public accommodations.
 For housing situations, a service animal doesn’t necessarily need to be a dog.
 And, a service animal does not need to be trained or certified.

 For example, a “service monkey” is a legitimate thing, and can help someone who has mobility issues to retrieve items and other tasks.
 Emotional support animals can be considered in a housing situation as a reasonable accommodation.
 Emotional support dogs/animals are particularly helpful for people living with depression, anxiety, or PTSD (post-traumatic stress disorder).
 Read more on our blog: Emotional Support Animals – The Ultimate Guide.